[Skip to Content]

 Witness Responsibilities

 As a witness you have a very important duty to perform.
-In order for a jury or a judge to correctly decide the facts of the case, evidence must be presented in a truthful manner.
+In order to correctly decide the facts of the case, evidence must be presented in a truthful manner.
 This obligation of citizenship is essential to our American system of justice.

 It is your duty as a witness to give your testimony when it is needed, although it may not be convenient for you to leave your home or place of business to spend one or more days in court.
 Please remember that justice cannot be accomplished unless people are willing to appear and testify in court.